Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 The third step is Abstraction(work up): it includes 2 parts: 1.Make all requirements connact to the Product Level 2.Break down all requirements to Function Level.

 From my point of view, RAM the author points out is really useful for the solving the direct need in industry.
+From another article that about a study[3] result based on the study of 11 RAM specified requirements were selected and an exercise was conducted in academia,states that RAM provides an effective way of managing QRs and is in compliance to the ISO-9126 quality model and RAM is equally feasible for managing quality requirements as it has other benefits of requirement management.
 In addition, i think that the evolution of RAM will go on, incorporating explicit support for requirements estimation, risk analysis, prioritization and requirements packaging into development practice.
+As the author menitoned that the work name for this endeavor isRAMv.2.0.
+Requirements engineering closer to and within projects will be incorporated.

 ----------------------------------------------------------------------------------------------------------------------------------------